terraform-ibm-modules/terraform-ibm-vpe-gateway/solutions/fully-configurable/DA-types.md

 # Configuring complex inputs for Virtual Private Endpoint Gateways

-IBM Cloud® Virtual Private Endpoints (VPE) for VPC enables you to connect to supported IBM Cloud services from your Virtual Privte Cloud (VPC) network by using the IP addresses of your choosing, allocated from a subnet within your VPC.
+IBM Cloud® Virtual Private Endpoints (VPE) for VPC enables you to connect to supported IBM Cloud services from your Virtual Private Cloud (VPC) network by using the IP addresses of your choosing, allocated from a subnet within your VPC.
 For more details about Virtual Private Endpoint Gateways please refer to this [documentation page](https://cloud.ibm.com/docs/vpc?topic=vpc-about-vpe)

 IBM Cloud services either offer a service specific target or an instance specific target for the VPE gateway.
 In order to target a service specific endpoint, the service should be included in the `cloud_services` block.
 In order to target an instance specific endpoint the service CRN should be included in the `cloud_service_by_crn` block.